sirosfoundation/web-wallet-selector/DEVELOPMENT.md

 # Development Guide

-Complete guide for building, testing, and developing the Digital Credentials Wallet Selector extension.
+Complete guide for building, testing, and developing the Web Wallet Selector extension.

 ## Table of Contents